Tamate Tablets is a brand of medicine containing the active ingredient topiramate (antiepileptic medicines).

 After taking Tamate

-Do not store Tamate or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car.
+- Do not store Tamate or any medicine in the bathroom or near a sink.
+Do not leave medicines in the car or on window sills.
 Heat and dampness can destroy some medicines.

 What it looks like